 Timeline and R22 phase out progress in 2018

-In 2003, the phase out of R22 production and imports began.
-By the beginning of 2010 the production and import of R22 was reduced.
+In 2003, the phase out of R22 production and imports launched.
+By the beginning of 2010 the production and import of R22 became prohibited.
 However, servicing current, existing equipment is still permitted while there is an available supply of R22.
-To ensure the public’s compliance with the new law, all sales of R22 must be bought by a certified technician.
+To ensure the public’s compliance with the new law, all sales of R22 must be purchased by a certified technician.
 R22 production and import will be continually reduced by law until 2020, when all production and import will be banned.
-Only recycled R22 refrigerant will be available to service existing air conditioners after 2020.
+Only recycled R22 refrigerant will be obtainable to service existing air conditioners after 2020.

 The graph above shows the EPA’s consumption allowance of R22 by percentage.
 The limits on R22 consumption were implemented in 2010 and follow a declining trend until 2020.

 So how does this affect prices?

 If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are on the right track.
 As you can imagine, older air conditioners could more frequently experience leaks and need repairs.
 Any systems that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
 Prices have only risen due to scarcity.

 Recall that in order to purchase R22, you’ll need to be an EPA-certified technician.
 So, the normal homeowner can’t purchase a cylinder themselves.
 Plus, there are some firm regulations now on how refrigerant is reclaimed and recycled, which raises the price.
 This cost is passed on to the homeowner as companies are forced to cover the increased overhead associated with R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.